A Confederacy of Doofuses

 Look, I’m vain, love attention.[1]
 Therefore, there’s no way I’m going to let anyone get in the last word after I have checked out of this Motel 6 of Life.

 No, I’m writing my own obituary before I expire, and you should as well.
-What after I succumb to something or another, my cousin Zilla is tapped to compose my obituary?
+After I succumb, I certainly don’t want my cousin Zilla to compose my obituary.
 Rather than merely “dying” or “passing away” or “entering eternal rest,” I might have “left the world to be with the Lord,” or worse, “entered the loving embrace of [my] Lord and Savior Jesus Christ.”
 Though I wouldn’t mind getting a hug from Jesus, I’m agnostic, so I want my obituary to be an accurate reflection of my life.

 Don’t trust others to do right by you.
 Do it yourself!